Unlocking The Benefits Of David Rock’s SCARF Model

 • Autonomy: Freedom in how and when work is done.
 Micromanagement threatens autonomy.

-• Relatedness: Shared values, interests, goals.
+• Relatedness: Shared values, interests, and goals.
 Lack of connection is isolating.

 • Fairness: Just distribution of work, rewards, consequences.
 Unfairness causes resentment.

-Understanding these elements enables more empathy, effective motivation and conflict resolution.
+Understanding these elements enables empathy, compelling motivation, decision-making models, and conflict resolution.

 Challenges Of The SCARF Model

-While a useful framework, the SCARF model has limitations:
+While a helpful framework, the SCARF model has limitations:

 • Individual differences – Some people value certain elements more than others.
 Must tailor the approach.